etienne86/oc_p05_open_food_facts/README.md

     * `./env/scripts/activate.ps1` for Windows
 * Enter the following command to install the dependancies: `pip install -r requirements.txt`
 * Enter the following command to get the database initialized and filled in: `python db_init.py`
-* Enter the following command to deactivate the virtual environment:
+* Enter the following command to deactivate the virtual environment: `deactivate`
-    * `source env/bin/deactivate` for Linux and MacOS
-    * `./env/scripts/activate.ps1` for Windows

 Congratulations!
 You have completed the program installation.

 ## How to read the program (for programmers)